Space and Time CLI

 EvQCCokCCgpjYXBhYmlsaXR5CgpkZGxfY3JlYXRlChVzZV90dXRf...

 With that command, there is something important going on behind the scenes.
-The SxTCLI is also embedding a series of capabilities into the biscuit token.
+The SxTCLI also embeds a series of capability facts into the biscuit token.
 For example, the following capabilities can be decoded from the token:

-Save your biscuit as you will need it later for different interactions with your table(s) on SxT.
+Save your biscuit.
+You will need it later for different interactions with your table(s) on SxT.

 Step 3: Generate CREATE TABLE